| It is part of the generic features of most role-playing games that they

 structures and game-play, and the relationships between myth, fantasy

+and pleasure.
 Fictional worlds are common within genres such as fantasy, horror and

 science fiction, examples include Lord Dunsany’s world of ‘faery’,